aparnamurali14/Healthcare-Data-Analysis-and-Insights-Ms-Excel-Project-/README.md

 ## 📌 Key Findings
 - Smokers show a higher prevalence of cancer history compared to non-smokers.
-- Patients with transplant history tend to have higher numbers of major surgeries and elevated HbA1C levels.
+- Patients with transplant history tend to undergo more major surgeries and show higher HbA1C levels.
 - Obese and diabetic patients generally incur higher healthcare charges.
 - Higher hospital tiers are associated with increased average healthcare costs.
-- Healthcare charges tend to increase with age.
+- Healthcare charges tend to increase with patient age.

 ---

 ## 📊 Dashboard
-- Built an interactive Excel dashboard consolidating all key insights.
+- Developed an **interactive Excel dashboard** consolidating all key insights.
-- Added slicers for **Weight Status** and **Diabetes Status**.
+- Integrated **slicers** for:
+  - Weight Status
+  - Diabetes Status
-- Enabled dynamic filtering across all charts for easy comparison and interpretation.
+- Enabled dynamic filtering across all visualizations for easy comparison and interpretation.